usaid-mozambique/sismar/README.md

 ## Overview

-Efficient analysis of tabular data exported from MISAU health information systems requires munging actions including pivoting, removal/coercion of variables, and engineering of data features useful in analysis.
-To this end, the sismar package provides a set of functions and wrappers helpful in preparing analytic datasets for use within the R environment or for export and use in alternative analysis solutions.
+Efficient analysis of tabular data exported from MISAU health information systems requires munging actions such as pivoting, removal/coercion of variables, and engineering of data features useful in analysis.
+To this end, the sismar package provides a set of functions helpful in preparing analytic datasets for use within the R environment or alternative analysis software.

 ## Installation